weekendcc/Dataset_SL3D_BF/README.md

 # Dataset_SL3D_BF
+### Black background and White plane
+We provide absolute phase results and point cloud results for two objects each from two datasets (four objects in total).
+Two background condition: White plane and Black background(without white plane) Two deep learning paths: SF_AP and SF_ND

 ### result2pc
 Open dl_output_recon.m with MATLAB and run, it will read phase file, convert phase into a pointCloud and show.
 You can change the paths with your own need or just run it as an example.